-I was fortunate enough to sit down and gain running advice from Joan Benoit Samuelson, one of the greatest runners in the marathon, and one of the trailblazers for womens running.
+I was fortunate enough to sit down and gain running advice from Joan Benoit Samuelson, one of the greatest runners in the marathon, and one of the trailblazers for women’s running.
 What did I take away from our chat?
+Find out on this Running Coaches Corner!

 Thank you to Nike Chicago for this incredible opportunity!